csshepard/MusicBlocks/README.md

 Music Blocks was inspired by a project created by Shawn Kahandaliyanage called [Song Blocks](http://shawnrk.github.io/songblocks/).
 As he puts it:
 >I (Shawn Kahandaliyanage) built Song Blocks so my toddler could play music on the living room Sonos without apparently interacting with technology

-The device includes wooden blocks with embendded NFC tags that when placed against a surface, play different music depending on which block is used.
+The device includes wooden blocks with embedded NFC tags that when placed against a surface, play different songs depending on which block is used.

 I liked the idea, but didn't have a Sonos.
 With the help of my Father-in-law, I'm going to build a stand alone device that has the same functionality with installed speakers.